juhovh/tailguard/README.md

 Let's say your TailGuard node has an IP addresses `10.1.0.2` and `fd00:ed7c:a960:6e9b::2` for the WireGuard tunnel.
 You likely want to add at least routes `100.64.0.0/10` and `fd7a:115c:a1e0::/48` (Tailscale private address spaces) to be routed through `10.5.5.2`.
-You can do this through something along the lines of:
+You can do this with something along the lines of:

 ```
 ip route add 100.64.0.0/10 via 10.1.0.2 dev wgserver